devleaks/cockpitdecks/README.md

 # Welcome to Cockpit Deck

-Cockpitdecks is a XPPython3 plugin to interface
+Cockpitdecks is a python software to interface

 - Elgato Stream Decks
 - Loupedeck LoupedeckLive